 4. Demonstrate your integrity and loyalty

 Keep information shared during personal or 1-on-1 conversations to yourself.
 It’s easy to let things slip when emotions run high.
 If it happens, own it and apologize.
-Keeping your emotions under control increases others trust in you as it lets them feel they can predict how you will respond (For more on the benefits of developing your emotional intelligence, read “The Power of Relationships”).
+Keeping your emotions under control increases others trust in you as it lets them feel they can predict how you will respond.

 In a similar manner, be aware of your style of communication.
 Successful leaders use assertive communication to set limits, reward performance, and provide information.
 Sometimes our efforts to make light of situations can be perceived as abrasive, especially if we use indirect styles of communication such as sarcasm.
 Other behaviours and communication styles that can destroy trust include isolating yourself, talking about others without them present, or humiliating others.
 If you realize you have mistreated someone, once again, own it and apologize.
 Commit to altering your own behaviour and approach when appropriate.
 In all these situations, avoid approaches that lead to you lying or not being open.
 Base your conversation on the objective you are trying to achieve and use questions to gather and share information.
 Provide your perspective and offer your willingness to listen and adjust your perspective based on their responses.
 Remember, a promise alone will only restore trust in the short-term and an apology itself does not have any effect on long-term trust.